-We offer the ability to build custom forms to gather info from clients before they come in for their appointment.
-We'll ask the basics already –– first name, last name, phone number, and email.
+We offer the ability to build custom forms to gather info from clients before they come in for their appointment*.
+Forms go hand in hand with appointments, so if you want clients to fill out a form book them an appointment.
+We'll ask the basics already –– first name, last name, phone number, and email (these are key to organizing your client list and knowing where to send appointment notifications).
 But any other questions are up to you!

 - Drop Down List: Select this option to allow clients to choose from a provided list of responses.